wallarm/FastJenkinsPlugin/README.md

 ## Building locally

-The plugin is written in JRuby using the jpi framework (more on jpi here: https://github.com/jenkinsci/jenkins.rb/wiki/Getting-Started-With-Ruby-Plugins)
+The plugin is written in JRuby using the jpi framework (more on jpi [here]( https://github.com/jenkinsci/jenkins.rb/wiki/Getting-Started-With-Ruby-Plugins)).

-To build the plugin locally run the following code (you may use any ruby, but jpi officially supports only JRuby):
+To build the plugin locally run the following code (you may use any Ruby, but jpi officially supports only JRuby):
 ```
 gem install jpi
 git clone https://gl.wallarm.com/wallarm-cloud/libs/FastJenkinsPlugin